-When major changes happen that affect your income or your assets — such as the death of a family member or the pending start of college — the last thing you want to consider is taxes.
-However, you can save yourself a huge headache, and possibly some money, by understanding the taxes surrounding those special circumstances.
+When major changes happen that affect your income or your assets — such as the death of a family member or the pending start of college — you might not always think about taxes.
+However, by understanding the tax implications of a major life event, you may save yourself money and maybe a headache or two.

 Military survivor benefits and tax forgiveness

 When someone dies, the Internal Revenue Service requires a final accounting.
 It is up to the surviving spouse or the executor of the will to file the paperwork, submit a tax return and send in a survivor's claim if applicable.